 - Engage in critical, analytic and creative approaches to text, image and materiality.

-- Produce a body of work in photobook form, which demonstrates a critical
+- Produce a body of work in photobook form, which demonstrates a critical understanding of the process and communicates to a particular audience.

 1. Susan Meiselas, ‘Magnum Photographer Susan Meiselas Talks About the Importance of Photobooks’ in The Phoblographer <https://www.thephoblographer.com/2017/06/15/magnum-photographer-susan-meiselas-talks-importance-photo-books/>